CSCI 240 | Fall 2025 |

-Finally, display the calculated course average as follows:
+Finally, display the calculated profit per day as follows:

-where the [average] is replaced by the calculated course average.
-There should be exactly 1 space before the calculated course average and a period immediately after the calculated course average.
-Make sure the display is preceded by exactly 2 blank lines and is ended with exactly 1 newline character.
+where the [profit] is replaced by the calculated profit per day.
+There should be exactly 1 space before the calculated profit per day.
+Make sure the display is preceded by exactly 1 newline character and is ended with exactly 1 newline character.

 Name the cpp file that is submitted for grading assign1.cpp.